 - Have headaches, seizures, or vision problems

-- Have coughed up blood in the last 6 months
+- Have coughed up blood in the past 6 months

-- Had bleeding of your stomach or intestines in the last 6 months
+- Had bleeding of your stomach or intestines in the past 6 months

 - Have a history of a tear (perforation) in your stomach or intestine, or an abnormal connection between 2 parts of your gastrointestinal tract (fistula)